openstack/openstacksdk/doc/source/coding.rst

   `update_RESOURCE()` API methods (as it makes sense).

-- For those methods that should behave differently for omitted or None-valued parameters, use the `valid_kwargs` decorator.
+- For those methods that should behave differently for omitted or None-valued parameters, use the `_utils.valid_kwargs` decorator.
 Notably: all Neutron `update_*` functions.

 - Deleting a resource should return True if the delete succeeded, or False